borealbirds/WildTrax-dataHarmonization/template/README.md

 ### VISIT TABLE

-The **VISIT** attribute identifies the date the survey was performed.
+The **VISIT** attributes identify the date the survey was performed.
 | Values   | Format   | Description   |
 | :------- | :-------------- | :-------------- |
 | location     | Text | The physical place on the landscape where the data was collected.
 Created using the concatenation of  [datasetCode]:[site]:[station], unless otherwise specified |